ajay-gandhi/alfred/README.md

 Things to do, in order of urgency:

+* Implement saving favorites
 * Adding tip to reach minimum
-* Implement saving favorites
 * Guess restaurant if not provided
 * Use a proper DB LOL
-* Redesign stats schema so calls isn't on same level as restaurants
+* Redesign stats schema so calls isn't on same level as restaurants (should happen anyway if move to DB)
-* Send confirmation at 3pm
+* Send confirmations at 3pm
-* NLP
 * Configurable time of delivery

 ## Layout

 There are two main data flows in this implementation of Alfred.
-One is synchronous, and is triggered by a message in Slack.
-The other is asynchronous, and is triggered by a cronjob on my server at a fixed time each day.
+One is synchronous; triggered by a message in Slack.
+The other is asynchronous;
+triggered by a cronjob on my server at a fixed time each day.

 ### Synchronous

 1. `Slack` User sends a message
 2. `[server.js]` The message is posted to Alfred
-3. `[parser.js]` The message is parsed into a command
+3. `[df-parse.js]` The message is sent to [Dialogflow](#Dialogflow), which returns the intent and any arguments
-4. `[commander.js]` The server formats the command
+4. `[commander.js]` The server formats the action and delegates it
-4. `[recorder.js | users.js]` The request is delegated depending on command
 5. `[orders.js | users.js]` The appropriate file persists the data to the filesystem in a `.json` file
-5. `[server.js]` The server returns confirmation text to Slack depending on the command
+6. `[commander.js]` The server returns confirmation text to Slack depending on the command

 ### Asynchronous

 1. `Cronjob` At 5:30pm each weekday, a cronjob wakes up
 2. `[cli.js]` The cronjob runs the CLI with the command "perform"
 3. `[perform.js]` The data files persisted earlier are read to input the order on Seamless
-4. `[stats.js]` Stats are recorded for the order.
+4. `[stats.js]` Stats are recorded for the order
 5. `[util/slack.js]` A message is sent to Slack containing links to confirmations of orders
+6. `[koa_confirmation_middleware.js]` If a user visits the confirmation PDFs, they are authenticated with this module

 *Other asynchronous events:*
 * Daily passwords: This is to protect the confirmation PDFs, which can contain sensitive information.
 A cronjob runs `util/daily_tasks.js` every morning, and basic HTTP auth with the new password is required using `koa_confirmation_middleware.js`.
 The new password is sent to Slack when the orders are put in.